Newborn portraiture is a take on portrait photography. Only the subjects are often less than two weeks old.

 Read here for the other nine tips on what your photography contract needs to have.

 As a professional photographer, your business model is important.
-Delivering your images in a timely manner is paramount.
+Delivering your images on time is essential

 For the full review, and information on how to get started, read our article here.

 Post-Processing Family Photography

 We can all benefit from using a well-organized workflow.
 This is a great way to make sure you do everything you need to.